Alighieri1231/dinov3-finetune/README.md

 You can use the pre-trained weights using the `--lora_weights` flag or using the `load_parameters` function call.
 Registers here mean that extra context global context tokens are learned, see the second reference.
 All models are finetuned for 100 epochs.

+I also ran experiments with DINOv3 on sizes ViT-B, and ViT-H, for which I obtained 71.5% and 73.3% mIoU for finetuning with LoRA and a linear head.
+The base model while performing similar is less robust to the corruptions.

 <table style="margin: auto">
   <thead>